 - In the direct line of Stockholm’s bow on the upper deck were cabins 52 and 54, which were occupied by Camille Cianfarra, a longtime foreign correspondent for The New York Times, his wife Jane, their eight-year-old daughter Joan and 14-year-old Linda Morgan, Jane’s daughter from her previous marriage to American journalist Edward P. Morgan.
 Joan was killed instantly, while Camille died from severe injuries moments after the collision.
-Jane was seriously injured but was rescued by some other passengers, among them Dr. Thure Peterson, who had been next door in cabin 56.
+Jane was seriously injured but rescued by some other passengers, Dr. Thure Peterson, who had been next door in cabin 56.
 He sustained only minor injuries, while his wife Martha was gravely wounded and was trapped along with Jane Cianfarra.
-After a long struggle to free her, largely on the part of her husband, Martha succumbed to her injuries a few hours after the collision.
+After a long struggle to free her, mainly on the part of her husband, Martha succumbed to her injuries a few hours after the collision.

-- One deck below on the Foyer Deck, near the first class entrance, Ferdinand Melly Thieriot, circulation director of The San Francisco Chronicle, along with his wife Frances, were killed, as their suite was in direct line of Stockholm’s bow.
+- One deck below on the Foyer Deck, near the first class entrance, Ferdinand Melly Thieriot, circulation director of The San Francisco Chronicle, and his wife Frances, were killed, as their suite was in direct line of Stockholm’s bow.
 Their 13-year-old son Peter, who occupied a cabin further down the corridor, survived.

-- On the decks below, titled A, B and C Decks, the loss of life was greater, as it was the location of several sections of tourist-class cabins.
+- On the decks below, titled A, B, and C Decks, the loss of life was greater, as it was the location of several sections of tourist-class cabins.
 On A-Deck, eleven passengers, consisting of ten women and one elderly clergyman, were all killed.

 - On C Deck, the worst loss of life occurred.
 A total of 26 people were killed in the collision section there, mostly Italian immigrant families.